 How to make a strawberry pavlova?

+Looking for the best pavlova recipe UK, look no further than this one!
 See our step by step slideshow below to see how simple it is to make a pavlova at home.

 We love making our own homemade pavlova meringue for this recipe.
 It has a crispy outside and marshmallow centre.